Set up duplicate detection rules to keep your data clean

 The number of criteria that you can select is limited by the number of characters that can be stored in the matchcode for the record.
 As you add criteria, watch the Current matchcode length value shown at the bottom of the criteria list.

-When you're finished adding criteria, choose Save and Close.
+When you're finished adding criteria, select Save and Close.

-To make the new or changed duplicate detection rule usable, select the rule, and then choose Publish.
+To make the new or changed duplicate detection rule usable, select the rule, and then select Publish.

 When you publish a duplicate detection rule, a matchcode is created for every record in the matching record type for that rule.
 You can publish only five rules for the same base record type (Account, for example) at a time.
 You might need to delete or unpublish an existing rule if you bump up against this limit.